leitingzhang/leitingzhang.github.io/_pages/research.md

 * Interfaces and interphases in aqueous and non-aqueous batteries

+* Study of ageing mechanism in commercial battery cells

-* Development and application of advanced operando characterizations
+* Development and application of advanced _operando_ characterizations